Deployia/deployio/client/ENV-CONFIG.md

 ### Docker Build

-The Docker build process injects environment variables in two ways:
+The Docker build process injects environment variables in a more streamlined manner:

-1. By copying `.env.production` into the container during build
-2. By using ARG/ENV in the Dockerfile to override variables when needed
+1. Build arguments from `docker-compose.yml` are passed to the Dockerfile
+2. These arguments are used to create a `.env` file during the container build
+3. Vite uses this `.env` file during the build process

+This eliminates duplication and ensures consistency between Docker and the application.

 ## Local Development